gitsumhubs/decluttarr-enhanced/README.md

 **MIN_DOWNLOAD_SPEED**

 -   Sets the minimum download speed for active downloads
--   If the increase in the downloaded file size of a download is less than this value between two consecutive checks, the download is considered slow and is removed if happening more ofthen than the permitted attempts
+-   If the increase in the downloaded file size of a download is less than this value between two consecutive checks, the download is considered slow and is removed if happening more ofthen than the permitted strikes
 -   Type: Integer
 -   Unit: KBytes per second
 -   Is Mandatory: No (Defaults to 100, but is only enforced when "REMOVE_SLOW" is true)

-**PERMITTED_ATTEMPTS**
+**PERMITTED_STRIKES**

 -   Defines how many times a download has to be caught as stalled, slow or stuck downloading metadata before it is removed
 -   Type: Integer